 In order to guarantee the credibility and value of an SDK for your app, there are several points that you can check beforehand.

 - Integration: The integration process of an SDK to an app should be painless to the app developers.

 - Documentation: An SDK should include clear documentation of codes and sample examples to help developers.

 - Uniformity: An SDK’s features and methods should be uniform to work on different platforms.
 Having such consistency would help developers use the SDK on cross platforms.

-- Use of Resources: It is obvious that the SDK shouldn’t affect the performance of your app negatively.
+- Use of Resources: Obviously, the SDK shouldn’t affect your app’s performance negatively.
 Maximum functionality and minimum resource usage should be ideal for an SDK.
-The main resource usage problems due to an SDK could be a drained battery because of intensive background process or unnecessary network polls; large network usage and huge size.
+The integration might cause a drained battery if the efficiency is not ensured because of intensive background processing or unnecessary network polls deriving from large network usage and huge size.

 - Transparency: An SDK should be transparent to your users with what it is doing and also with permissions.

 - Updates: SDKs should be compatible with the latest OS versions and architectures by bearing in mind the older versions.
 When new features are added, they should be explained to the users.

 - Security: SDKs can be unsafe since they run different codes than your apps’.
 It is possible for malicious SDKs to violate user rights, and harm your app’s performance and cause your app to get banned from application stores.

 Storyly is an SDK helping mobile apps maximize their in-app engagement and grow their businesses by simply integrating stories into the mobile apps.